 After 3 years, I started seeing my therapist about once a week and started trying to integrate back into normal life, which was incredibly challenging.
 This took several years and lots of awkward and uncomfortable trial and error.

 In the meantime, I began to slowly withdraw from multiple antidepressants and then eventually made it to the very last medication, which was Adderall.
 Out of all of the other meds, it was the hardest.
-Besides having to no longer have the ability to constantly isolate myself like I had in the beginning of my recovery, after 15 years of continuous use, I was so physically addicted that I couldn’t even perform minimal daily tasks without taking the maximum dose of 80 mg per day.
+It was even more challenging to go through withdrawals since I no longer had the ability to constantly isolate myself like I had in the beginning of my recovery.
+And after 15 years of continuous use, I was so physically addicted that I couldn’t even perform minimal daily tasks without taking the maximum dose of 80 mg per day.
 It took 2 years to wean myself off of the Adderall and still be able to halfway function.

 By the summer of 2014, 2 months after my 39th birthday, I was finally off of all psychiatric medications for the 1st time in 18 years.
 That summer I slept a lot and ate a lot.
 After 3 months I started coming out of the mental and physical fog.
 Started to feel like myself again, although just a fragment of who I used to be.
 It was still something.
 I was no longer completely numb and dumb from the meds.